Stabax/TinyConf/README.md

 ## Documentation ##

-This library is documented online
+This library is documented online [at this adress](http://doc.stabax.org/tinyconf/)

 ## License ##